 If the nursery shop doesn’t have any records about the health of the seedlings and even can’t guarantee the varietal purity, I’d look for another shop.
 That kind of information is essential and helps you choose the right olive seedling.

-2. Health Condition of Seedlings
+2. Check the Health Condition of Seedlings

 If anything is strange to you and doesn’t look healthy, don’t pick those seedlings.
 Instead, look for other ones, or even find a new shop.

-3. Age of The Olive Seedling
+3. Ideal Age of The Seedling

 Once the seedlings are older than 15 months, they’ll already have well-developed roots, which is extremely important for re-planting and future growth.